endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

 			}
         }
     }

+You can create your own Queue's:

+1. Specify a label, which will become useful when debugging.
+2. Serial is the default value, but you can specify concurrent
+	- **Serial** is one job at a time.
+	- **Concurrent** is multiple jobs at a time.

+`let myQueue = DispatchQueue(label: "com.myCustomLabel", qos: .userInitiated, attributes: [.serial], autoreleaseFrequency: .inherit)`

+Now we can dispatch work asynchronously or synchronously:

+1.  **Asynchronously** - sends work to be done and continues on - does not wait for result.
+2.  **Synchronously** - waits for work to complete before continuing (be careful here)

+> `myQueue.async`
+> `myQueue.snyc`

-### Use Tips in Day One
+### Tips in Day One
-`PlaygroundPage.current.needsIndefiniteExecution = true` automatically stops execution.
-This allows code to run when it depends on something else happening, because playgrounds are constantly updating.
+`PlaygroundPage.current.needsIndefiniteExecution = true` keeps the page executing.
+This allows code to run when it depends on something else happening, because the playground may stop executing before our code runs.
+`PlaygroundPage.current.finishExecution()` stops the execution.